gini/gini-pay-bank-sdk-ios/Documentation/source/Integration.md

 ```
 ## Gini Pay Scheme For Your App

-In order for banking apps to be availible as a payment provider and support Gini Pay Connect functionality you need register a scheme for your app known by the Gini Pay API.
+In order for your banking app to be available as a payment provider and support the Gini Pay Connect functionality, you need to register a URL scheme for your app known by the Gini Pay API.

 You should already have a scheme and host from us.
 Please contact us in case you don't have them.